-When you install Outlook 2010 or Outlook 2013 and try to send mail using the File, Send by email command in other applications, Outlook may not be recognized as the default mail client.
+After you install Outlook 2010, Outlook 2013, or Outlook 2016 and try to send mail using the File, Send by email command in other applications, Outlook may not be recognized as the default mail client.

 The causes include: